butukay/kege-parser/README.md

 # KEGE Parser

 This tool is capable of parsing tests from [https://inf-ege.sdamgia.ru](https://inf-ege.sdamgia.ru).
-It's main purpose was to simplify problem solving workflows, avoid distraction and only on the given tasks.
+It's main purpose was to simplify problem solving workflows, avoid distraction and focus only on the given tasks.

 ⚠️ Work in progress, may not work as expected ⚠️